thiagodp/concordialang/docs/tips-and-tricks.md

 Extra tips:
 - Option `timestamp` makes it generates a different report name on each execution.
 This is fine when you have to keep all the reports for historical reasons or audit.
 You may remove it or turn it to `false` if it is not the case.
+- Option `autoOpen` makes it open the report with the browser after the tests are finished.
 - See [additional report options](https://github.com/adamgruber/mochawesome-report-generator).